How to spend a day in Aruba Cruise Port? How do you narrow it down with so much to explore on the island?

-Sometimes it’s easier to just take a tour as we did.
+Sometimes it’s easier to take a shore excursion as we did.
 Perhaps a UTV tour isn’t for you.
-Here are some other tours you may consider for your day in Aruba cruise port.
+Here are some other tours you may consider for a day at Aruba cruise port.

 1. Go on a Full Island Tour

-If you have 6 hours, seeing the island and what it has to offer is a great idea.
-Especially if you’re scouting it for future vacation spots.
+If you have 6 hours, touring the island and getting a proper tour from a local is a great idea, especially if you’re scouting it for future vacation spots.

 What?
-I’m always scouting on all my cruise trips.
+I’m always scouting on all my trips.

 2. Afternoon Snorkeling Tour